captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 But I wanna stay here.
 ---
-Where my friends are
+Where my life is
 ---
-where my life is.
+where my friends are.
 ---
 I wanna work till I.
 ---